-Canadian Blood Services' Centre for Innovation will instruct Canadian Blood Services Finance Services to transfer the approved funds to the Awardee's institution, who will pay fellowship recipients on its own payment schedule, subject to the terms of a transfer of funds completed by the Awardee, supervisor, and institution.
+The Canadian Blood Services' competitive funding programs' Secretariat will instruct Canadian Blood Services' Finance Services to transfer the approved funds to the Awardee's institution.
+The institution will pay Fellowship recipients on its own payment schedule, subject to the terms of a transfer of funds agreement completed by the Awardee and its institution.
 The supervisor and institution are responsible for administering the funds according to the Guidelines and for financial reporting on expenditures using Form 300 or equivalent to Canadian Blood Services.